How Men's and Women's College Soccer Rosters Differ — 2025 Season Analysis | RosterWise™

 Recruiting timeline differences

 - Women’s soccer has historically recruited earlier, with some verbal commitments happening in freshman or sophomore year of high school.
-The 2018 NCAA rule change pushed initial contact to June 15 after sophomore year, but the culture of early commitment persists in parts of the women’s game.
+The 2018 NCAA rule change pushed initial D1 contact to June 15 after sophomore year, but the culture of early commitment persists in parts of the women’s game.

 - Men’s soccer tends to recruit later, with the bulk of verbal commitments clustering in junior and senior year.
 Late bloomers are more common in the men’s game, and coaches are generally more willing to wait.